 Cross-Validation & Backtesting

 Time series cross-validation requires special handling because data has temporal ordering.
-These functions help you create proper train/test splits, handle unknown features during backtesting, and prevent data leakage.
+These functions help you create proper train/test splits, forecast on folds, and prevent data leakage.

 | Function | Description | Category |